GoogleChrome/web.dev/src/site/content/en/blog/gde-focus-lars-knudsen/index.md

 ---

 <figure>
-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/roVI1kelp323efzmIs7X.jpeg", alt="Lars presenting on stage with two other speakers", width="800", height="600" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/roVI1kelp323efzmIs7X.jpeg", alt="Lars presenting on stage with two other speakers.", width="800", height="600" %}
 </figure>

 **Monika:** What inspired you to become a developer?
 What’s your current professional focus?